 Green County Pork Producers

 This organization supports and sponsors youth in various pork areas through trophy and award sponsorships as well as scholarships.
-Contact Larry Eakins at 608.325.9643 for more information.
+Contact Brad Grossen, President, at 608.214-4816 for more information.